sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 class OverviewTableViewController: UITableViewController, SAPFioriLoadingIndicator {

-    // The Logger is already setup in the AppDelegate through the SAP iOS Assistant, that's why we can easily can get an instance here. private let logger = Logger.shared(named: "OverviewViewController")
+    // The Logger is already setup in the AppDelegate through the SAP iOS Assistant, that's why you can easily can get an instance here. private let logger = Logger.shared(named: "OverviewViewController")
     var loadingIndicator: FUILoadingIndicatorView?